-On their last day at the firm, summer associates will receive an exit interview where their recruiting partner will review the feedback from their work assignments and will inform the summer associate of our offer decision.
+On their last day at the firm, summer associates will have an exit interview with our recruiting partner.
+The recruiting partner will review the feedback from their work assignments and will inform the summer associate of our offer decision.

 14. How are summer associates staffed on assignments?